Bacterial tonsillitis: Symptoms, diagnosis and treatment

 What is bacterial tonsillitis?

-If you're feeling fine one moment, and then suddenly your throat is extremely painful, you've got a temperature, and all your energy has vanished in a haze of illness, you could well have bacterial tonsillitis, sometimes called strep throat.
+If you're feeling fine one moment, and then suddenly your throat is extremely painful, you've got a fever, and all your energy has vanished in a haze of illness, you could well have bacterial tonsillitis, sometimes called strep throat.

 Although bacterial tonsillitis feels awful, it often goes away within a few days without specific treatment.
 Over the counter painkillers help relieve the symptoms whilst the body battles the infection.